 In 1993, Ms. Lipper founded and then served until 2015 as Co-President of The Children’s Partnership, a national, nonprofit organization that advocates for the interests of America’s children and families—especially those at risk of being left behind.
 Its primary mission is to ensure that all children have the resources and the opportunities they need to grow up healthy and to lead productive lives.

 Her work at The Children’s Partnership has been recognized for its leadership and foresight, especially in the area of children and digital media.
-In 1994, she co-authored the first comprehensive report on how digital society impacts children, followed an award-winning, first-of-its-kind parenting resource for the information age.
+In 1994, she co-authored the first comprehensive report on how digital society impacts children, followed by an award-winning, first-of-its-kind parenting resource for the information age.
 In the following years, she co-authored multiple publications about children and the digital society, led the development of the first website focused on creating content for low-income Americans, and managed multiple advocacy campaigns resulting in successful policy and practice changes to benefit children and parents.

 Ms. Lipper was founding Vice President for Communications at Children Now, a California-based policy organization, where she developed a groundbreaking communications program.
 Her work at Children Now included several innovations such as fashioning the marketing elements for and releasing, in 1989, the first California Report Card on how children are faring.
 This technique spawned a generation of data-based accountability tools supported by communications presentations and messaging in child advocacy.
 She also developed a model media and communications program for children’s issues.